-'The Conversation', one of the projects moving image outcomes has been longlisted for the Aesthetica Art Prize 2016.
+'The Conversation', one of the projects moving image outcomes longlisted for the Aesthetica Art Prize 2016.

 'Deadmother' was shown at Danielle Arnaud Contemporary Art, London